What Does a Shipping and Receiving

 - If there was a package mixup, how would you resolve this issue?

-- Are you able to competently resolve any problems an unsatisfied customer may have?
+- Have you previously had to resolve problems an unsatisfied customer may have?
+How did you approach those situations?